 Cannibalism - the practice of eating human flesh - is illegal in every country on Earth.
-Yet, the moral context is far from straightforward: is it always wrong?
+What does the morality look like if cannibalism is for survival?
 What about in matters of life and death?
 Should having the victim's consent impact the way it is viewed?

 Cannibalism has only been viewed as unethical in recent times